Microsoft-community/Community-website/wiki/backup.md

 ## Backup to a cloud service

-You can also backup your data on a cloud service (for example: OneDrive, Google Drive etc...), this solution could be better in case you lost your backup drive.
+You can also back up your data on a cloud service (for example: OneDrive, Google Drive etc...), this solution could be better in case you lost your backup drive.

 ### OneDrive

-You can use OneDrive to backup your data, but it offers only 5GB storage for free so it might not be sufficient for your needs, if you need more storage though, you could use Microsoft 365 or pay for more storage, anyways you can do it as follows:
+You can use OneDrive to back up your data, but it offers only 5GB storage for free so it might not be sufficient for your needs, if you need more storage though, you could use Microsoft 365 or pay for more storage, anyways you can do it as follows:

 - If you have OneDrive installed (it comes preinstalled by default on a clean install), you can continue with the below steps.
 If not, download it from [here](https://www.microsoft.com/en-us/microsoft-365/onedrive/download) and sign in with your account.
 - Click the OneDrive icon in your system tray, that will open a panel.